beckym223/manual_work/E6_long.md

 14 James Dolmas (1998) uses still another preference  family, obtaining much higher cost estimates than mine.
 Like Tallarini, Christopher Otrok (1999) develops and an- alyzes a complete real-business-cycle model.
 He uses a  preference family proposed by John Heaton (1995).
 His cost  estimates are close to mine.
 A recent paper by Anne
 Epaulard and Aude Pommeret (2001) contains further  results along this line, and provides a very useful quantita-  tive comparison to earlier findings.
 15 Alvarez and Jermann offer many estimates in their  Tables 2A-2D.
 My summary is based on Table 2D, which  uses postwar (1954-1997) data and requires that consump-  tion and dividends be cointegrated.
 From this table, I follow  the authors and cite averages over the columns headed "8  years" and "inf."
+VOL. 93 NO. 1
+7

 ### ---Economics-2003-0-09.txt---
+THE AMERICAN ECONOMIC REVIEW
 years or less-is two orders of magnitude smaller, around 0.3 percent.
 Most of the high return on equity is estimated to be compensation